melowntech/workshop/tutorials/frontend-cpp.rst

 .. literalinclude:: srcs/frontend-cpp/CMakeLists.txt
    :language: cmake

+You may download the file: :download:`srcs/frontend-cpp/CMakeLists.txt`.

-Afterwards, let us generate the platform specific build files (usually a makefile on linux).
+Now, we let cmake generate the platform specific build files (usually a makefile on linux).
 This step is only done once.
-After that, the build system will automatically check the *CMakeLists.txt* for changes.

-Moreover, we do not want to clutter the directory with numerous temporary files, therefore, we instruct cmake to generate the build scripts in a separate directory.
+Moreover, we do not want to clutter the directory with numerous temporary files, therefore, we instruct cmake to build in a separate directory.

 .. code-block:: sh